Low-Mach-number limit for two-phase flows

-We provide for the reader's convenience the details of the computation of the energy estimates.
+We provide for the reader's convenience the formal proof of this equality, when we assume that all variables are sufficiently regular.
 We start by taking the scalar product with $u$ of the momentum equation.
 Let's consider the first term:

 Therefore we get:

 In a similar way, we compute for the divergence term:

 Now adding \eqref{dtu} and \eqref{divuu} and using the mass equation for phase $+$ we obtain: